Joe Mettle: Music career

-Joe Mettle Ministries
+Ministry and business ventures

 In 2007, Joe Mettle Ministries was founded.
-The Ministry has two major annual headline events; Praiz Reloaded, midyear and Lovegift in December every year.
+The Ministry has two major annual headline events: Praiz Reloaded, midyear, and Lovegift in December every year.

 Joe is the manager at Reverb Studios, which is a rehearsal and recording studio in Accra.
-The company provides musical equipment rental, as well as music and marketing, artiste managements and consultancy services.
+The company provides musical equipment rental, as well as music and marketing, artiste management and consultancy services.